alikhil/russian-dvorak-phonetic/README.md

 ## Editing

 Download [Ukulele](https://software.sil.org/ukelele/) and open the bundle file.
 You can edit the layout to your liking and export it as a bundle file again.

-## Unresolved issues.
-* I based this off of QWERTY Russian phonetic, which places the `«` and `»` keys where the `o` and `p` keys are on QWERTY.
-Since I mapped it over to Dvorak the same way, those two keys are not next to each other, which would be more convenient.
-This may be the case with other sets of keys?

-## To-do
-* Create a version for the sort that uses the Dvorak keyboard with QWERTY command key options?
-* Add in accented characters to make it easy to show emphasized syllables, useful for teachers.
-* Testing!